2nd Lt. Matthew Sidney MacDowell

 The POWs marched to Bilibid Prison where they were able to get equipment like mess-gear, clothes and blankets.
 They were taken to San Fernando and stayed in an old school house for two days.

 Next, the POWs were loaded into box cars and moved to Cabanatuan.
-There, Matthew met the survivors of the death march.
+The camp was actually three camps.
+Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 2 did not have an adequate water supply and was closed but later reopened and housed Naval POWs.
+Camp 3 was where those men captured when Corregidor surrender were taken.
+In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
+Camp 3 was later consolidated into Camp 1.
+When this was done, Matthew met the survivors of the death march.
 The death march survivors told them of the brutality shown to the Filipino and American soldiers as they made their way from Bataan to Camp O'Donnell.
 They also learned that all full-colonels and generals had been sent to Tarlac.

 As a prisoner in Cabanatuan, Matthew worked in the rice fields planting and cultivating rice plants.
 Since clothing was a major concern of the prisoners, when a POW died, they would strip him of his clothes and wash them in hot water.
 They would bury the dead prisoner naked.
 The POW as a person was almost forgotten by his fellow prisoners who were concerned with dividing up his belongings so that they could continue to live.
 Matthew wondered what the people back home would think of him and his fellow prisoners and how hard and cynical they had become as human beings.